 L-carnitine is commonly added to a variety of diet and sports nutrition products because of its notoriety as a potential fat burner and testosterone booster.
-Research has shown that l-carnitine plays a significant role in transporting fatty acids into the mitochondria of cells to be used as energy.
+Research shows that l-carnitine plays a significant role in transporting fatty acids into the mitochondria of cells for energy.
 Moreover, studies have also shown that androgen receptor (AR) activity within these same cells is also increased.

-This is significant to testosterone levels because androgen receptor AR is a nuclear receptor that is activated by binding androgenic hormones, such as testosterone or dihydrotestosterone, into the cytoplasm and then transporting them into the nucleus of the cells.
+This is significant to testosterone levels.
+Androgenic hormones, such as testosterone or dihydrotestosterone, activate androgen receptor AR by binding them into the cytoplasm and then the nucleus of the cells.

-That being said, l-carnitine doesn’t actually make your body produce more testosterone.
+With this in mind, l-carnitine doesn’t actually make your body produce more testosterone.
 However, your brain and body become more sensitive to your existing testosterone because of that increase in receptors.
-In turn, this increase may potentate the desired superpowers of testosterone, such as increased energy, increased libido, increased strength, increased motivation, and increased confidence.
+As a result, this increase may potentate the desired superpowers of testosterone.
+For example, increased energy, increased libido, increased strength, increased motivation, and increased confidence.

 One study I read demonstrated that subjects who supplemented 2 grams of l-carnitine tartrate per day significantly increased androgen receptor (AR) within 3 weeks: http://www.ncbi.nlm.nih.gov/pubmed/16826026